Gareth Icke is a singer/songwriter, author, personal trainer & former international beach soccer player based in Derby, England.

 You can purchase the album by clicking onto the Shop.

-The first single off the album, titled ‘Remember Who You Are’ was greatly received and has already racked up almost 220,000 hits on You Tube.
+The first single off the album, titled ‘Remember Who You Are’ was greatly received and has already racked up over 225,000 hits on You Tube.
 To watch the video, check out the media page.

 In 2013, after he performed at the Isle of Wight Festival, he was approached to perform on The Voice, an ITV Music talent show.
 He turned it down.